raj-prabhakar/Amazon-Pricing-Calculator/README.md

-# Amazon Marketplace Fee Calculator API
+# Amazon Marketplace Fee Calculator

-A robust Node.js backend API for calculating various Amazon marketplace fees based on product specifications and shipping details.
-This API integrates with Google Sheets to maintain dynamic fee structures and provides accurate calculations for referral fees, weight handling charges, closing fees, and pick & pack fees.
+A full-stack application for calculating various Amazon marketplace fees based on product specifications and shipping details.
+The frontend provides an intuitive interface for fee calculations while the backend API integrates with Google Sheets to maintain dynamic fee structures.

 ## Features
 - **Dynamic Fee Structure**: Integrates with Google Sheets for real-time fee updates
 - **Comprehensive Fee Calculations**:
   - Referral Fee calculation based on product category